SABADASTPAK/MIAS/README.md

 - Coordinates of the abnormality center

--Approximate radius (in pixels) of a circle enclosing the abnormality
+- Approximate radius (in pixels) of a circle enclosing the abnormality

 In this project, only the following cases were used: